cbaatz/Knit/README.md

 The resulting file will be served as `application/javascript`.

+The reason we want to include the require in the bundle is that some actions must be run only after the require function has been provided by the stitched scripts.
+Consider the following:

+1. Load jQuery from CDN
+2. Load stiched scripts
+3. Use require inside jQuery(function () {}) in a HTML script tag.

+If the stiched scripts have not had time to execute to provide the `require` function by the time the document and jQuery has loaded, we would get an error trying to use the `require` function.
+By putting the "main" `require` (containing what would otherwise be in the script tag) at the end of the stiched script, we avoid this.

 ### `file`

 The file compiler has no options.
 The source specifies the location of